-SPECIFIC INVESTMENTS
+20. SPECIFIC INVESTMENTS

-Specific investments for individual funds may be made in accordance with the TTC's Statement of Investment Policy, upon written request and approval of the responsible agency's governing board, and, approval of the TTC.
+Specific investments for individual funds may be made in accordance with the TTC's Statement of Investment Policy, upon written request and approval of the responsible agency's governing board, and approval of the TTC.
 Investments outside of the policy may be made on behalf of such funds with approval of the governing Board and approval of the TTC.
 All specific investments shall be memorialized by a Memorandum of Understanding.
 With the purchase of specific investments, the fund will be allocated the earnings and/or loss associated with those investments.
 The TTC reserves the right to allocate a pro-rata charge for administrative costs to such funds.

-PERFORMANCE EVALUATION
+21. PERFORMANCE EVALUATION

-Portfolio performance is monitored daily and evaluated monthly in comparison to the movement of the Treasurer's Institutional Money Market Index (TIMMI), or other suitable index.
+Portfolio performance is monitored daily and evaluated monthly in comparison to the movement of the Treasurer's Institutional Money Market Index (TIMMI), or another suitable index.
 Over time, the portfolio rate of return should perform in relationship to such an index.
-Regular meetings are to be conducted with the investment staff to review the portfolio's performance, in keeping with this policy, and, current market conditions.
+Regular meetings are to be conducted with the investment staff to review the portfolio's performance, in keeping with this policy, and current market conditions.

-INVESTMENT OVERSIGHT COMMITTEE
+22. INVESTMENT OVERSIGHT COMMITTEE

-In accordance with Code Section 27130 et seq. of the Code, the BOS has established an IOC.
+In accordance with GOV §27130, the BOS has established an IOC.
 The role of the Committee is advisory in nature.
 It has no input on day to day operations of the Treasury.

-QUARTERLY DISTRIBUTION OF INVESTMENT EARNINGS
+23. QUARTERLY APPORTIONMENT OF INVESTMENT EARNINGS

-Portfolio income, including gains and losses (if any), will be distributed quarterly in compliance with Sections 53684 and 53844 of the Code which give the TTC broad authority to apportion earnings and losses among those participants sharing in pooled investment income, and, except for specific investments in which the interest income is to be credited directly to the fund from which the investment was made, all investment income is to be distributed pro-rata based upon each participant's average daily cash balance for the fiscal quarter.
-Any subsequent adjustments of reported earnings by the Auditor-Controller will be first reviewed and approved by the TTC to assure compliance with Code Sections 53684 and 53844.
+Portfolio income, including gains and losses (if any), will be distributed quarterly in compliance with GOV § 53684 and 53844 which give the TTC broad authority to apportion earnings and losses among those participants sharing in pooled investment income, and, except for specific investments in which the interest income is to be credited directly to the fund from which the investment was made, all investment income is to be distributed pro-rata based upon each participant's average daily cash balance for the fiscal quarter.
+Any subsequent adjustments of reported earnings by the Auditor-Controller will be first reviewed and approved by the TTC to assure compliance with GOV § 53684 and 53844.
+The TTC employs the modified Cash/ Accrual apportionment method.

-QUARTERLY APPORTIONMENT OF ADMINISTRATIVE COSTS
+24. QUARTERLY ADMINISTRATIVE COSTS

-Prior to the quarterly apportionment of pooled fund investment income, the County TTC is permitted, pursuant to Code Section 27013, to deduct from investment income before the distribution thereof, the actual cost of the investment, audit, deposit, handling and distribution of such income.
-Accordingly, in keeping with Code Sections 27013, 27133(f), and 27135, the Treasury shall deduct from pooled fund investment earnings the actual cost incurred for: banking services, custodial safekeeping charges, the pro-rata annual cost of the salaries including fringe benefits for the personnel in the TTC's office engaged in the administration, investment, auditing, cashiering, accounting, reporting, remittance processing and depositing of public funds for investment, together with the related computer and office expenses associated with the performance of these functions.
+Prior to the quarterly apportionment of pooled fund investment income, the County TTC is permitted, pursuant to GOV §27013, to deduct from investment income before the distribution thereof, the actual cost of the investment, audit, deposit, handling and distribution of such income.
+Accordingly, in keeping with GOV § 27013, 27133(f), and 27135, the Treasury shall deduct from pooled fund investment earnings the actual cost incurred for: banking services, custodial safekeeping charges, the pro-rata annual cost of the salaries including fringe benefits for the personnel in the TTC's office engaged in the administration, investment, auditing, cashiering, accounting, reporting, remittance processing and depositing of public funds for investment, together with the related computer and office expenses associated with the performance of these functions.
 Costs are apportioned based upon average daily ending balances.
-Prior to gaining reimbursement for these costs, the TTC shall annually prepare a proposed budget revenue estimate per Code Section 27013.
+Prior to gaining reimbursement for these costs, the TTC shall annually prepare a proposed budget revenue estimate per GOV §27013.

-TREASURY OPERATIONS
+25. TREASURY OPERATIONS